yodadayo/my_settings/README.md

 # my_settings
-here is files of ~/.emacs.d/init.el and ~/.zshrc
+here is  the files of ~/.emacs.d/init.el and ~/.zshrc